Thambi Thanga Kambi: Production

-Thambi Thanga Kambi, an action film, was a departure from the Hindu mythological films director K. Shankar was generally known for.
+Thambi Thanga Kambi, an action film, was a departure from the Hindu mythological films that director K. Shankar was generally known for.
 It was produced by S. Ganesh under Sankaralaya Pictures.
+The song "Naan Manamagale" was shot at a bungalow at Kamdar Nagar, Chennai.

 Soundtrack

 The music is composed by Gangai Amaran.

 Release and reception

 Thambi Thanga Kambi was released on 15 July 1988.
 A week later, The Indian Express derisively called it a "garish commercial film", but said the climax sequence was "ambitiously shot".
+Jayamanmadhan of Kalki wrote they caught on to something that this is the story.
+A sudden fight, a sudden turn, a sudden song here and there, like a child's comics.